-- The end-goal is this - The first time you use HTCondor, you navigate to a web interface and setup your desired permissions. - On every subsequent condor submit, HTCondor will transparently create the access token for you.
-User sees nothing. - Replace CERN, usernames, and authorization as desired. - Goals: - Build an OAuth2 client into HTCondor. - Allow HTCondor to manage capability tokens and their lifetimes for the running job. - Enable the use of capability tokens for data access and other use cases.
+- The end-goal is this - The first time you use HTCondor, you navigate to a web interface and setup your desired permissions. - On every subsequent condor\submit, HTCondor will transparently create the access token for you.
+User sees nothing. - Replace CERN, usernames, and authorization as desired. - Goal: our first use of OAuth2 will be to stageout from payload jobs to Box.